Apricot Irving is the author of The Gospel of Trees, a lyrical meditation on ecology, loss, and the tangled history of

 Raised a missionary’s daughter in Haiti, she has also waited tables, dug trees in the rain, and taught literature and writing to students in Indonesia, China, the U.S., the U.K., and Ireland.

-Apricot Anderson Irving is the recipient of a Rona Jaffe Writer’s Award and an Oregon Literary Arts Fellowship.
-Her work has appeared in Granta, On Being, Topic Magazine, Tin House, Oregon Humanities, and has been selected for the anthologies Best Women’s Travel Writing and Best American Science & Nature Writing.
+She is the recipient of a Rona Jaffe Foundation Writers’ Award and Literary Arts Creative Nonfiction Fellowship.
+Her writing has appeared in Granta, On Being, Topic Magazine, Tin House, Oregon Humanities, and has been selected for the anthologies Best Women’s Travel Writing and Best American Science & Nature Writing.